huaminghuangtw/Evergreen-Notes/Permanent-Notes/trust-your-gut.md

 > _“Remember that wherever your heart is, there you will find your treasure.” — Paulo Coelho_

 > _“It takes time to develop your gut, but once it’s developed, don’t listen to anything else.” — Naval Ravikant_

+> _“The more knowledge you have, the more you’re free to rely on your instincts.” — Arnold Schwarzenegger_

 ---